enkidevs/curriculum/python/python-core/sequential-data-types-i/intro-sequential-data-types.md

 # '!'
 ```

-Indexes are basically *measures of position*.
+Indexes are *measures of position*.
 All elements within a sequence start at index 0.

 The index used must be valid: